Parag Pathak

-Parag A. Pathak (born c.
-1980) is Professor of Economics at the Massachusetts Institute of Technology and is affiliated with the National Bureau of Economic Research where he co-founded and directs the working group on market design.
+Parag A. Pathak (born June 8, 1980) is Professor of Economics at the Massachusetts Institute of Technology and is affiliated with the National Bureau of Economic Research where he co-founded and directs the working group on market design.
+He was elected a Member of the National Academy of Sciences in 2025.

 Biography

 Pathak grew up in Corning, New York.
 His parents emigrated to the United States from Kathmandu, Nepal.
-Pathak was educated at Harvard University where he received bachelor's and master's degrees in applied mathematics (summa cum laude) and PhD in business economics in 2007 with the support of The Paul & Daisy Soros Fellowships for New Americans.
-From 2002-2003, Pathak served as a visiting fellow at the University of Toulouse where he studied under Jean Tirole, the 2014 winner of the Nobel Memorial Prize in Economic Sciences.
+Pathak was educated at Harvard University where he received bachelor's and master's degrees in applied mathematics, summa cum laude, and PhD in business economics in 2007 with the support of The Paul & Daisy Soros Fellowships for New Americans.
+From 2002 to 2003, Pathak served as a visiting fellow at the University of Toulouse where he studied under Jean Tirole, the 2014 winner of the Nobel Memorial Prize in Economic Sciences.
 Pathak served as a Junior Fellow at the Harvard Society of Fellows.
 He joined the MIT faculty in 2008, and was voted tenure two years later in 2010 at the age of 30.

 At MIT, Pathak co-founded and serves as Director of the School Effectiveness & Inequality Initiative, a group of economists who study the economics of education and the connections between human capital and the American income distribution.